BobNZ/PDF-Title-Imager/README.md

   | -p --poppler         | C:\\Python\\poppler\\Library\\bin | Override the poppler bin folder path |

   **Additional Notes**

   For faster performance, and to reduce the list of PDF files skipped, the PDF Title Imager assumes that a directory has already been processed if the last PDF has a title page JPG and there are at least as many JPGs as PDFs.
 However, in the case that a directory is full of unrelated JPGs and the last PDF is one of the only, or few, PDFs that has a JPG title page, the `-f` or `--force` parameter can be used to force the processing of each PDF in the directory.

+  The directory and PDF counter are delibertly in reverse order so you can immediately see the progress of the processing.
+That, and the author was too lazy to add a progress bar.

   ### Examples